prgpascal/android-qr-data-transfer/README.md

 Library that provides a secure channel for data transmission between Android devices.
 It exploits QR-codes and Wi-Fi Direct technologies.

 ## Why is it secure?
-Because the messages are exchanged via sequences of QR codes, while a Wi-Fi Direct channel is used for acknowledgement messages only.
+Because data is exchanged via sequences of QR codes, while a Wi-Fi Direct channel is used for acknowledgement messages only.

 ## How it works
 * During the transmission the sender device will act as a Server in a Client-Server architecture, while the receiver will act as a Client.
 * Server and Client turn on the Wi-Fi if not available.
 * Server and Client start the peer discovery.
-* The Server shows to the Client the first QR code, containing its MAC address ( necessary for the Wi-Fi Direct connection).
+* The Server shows to the Client the first QR code, containing its MAC address (necessary for the Wi-Fi Direct connection).
 * Client uses its camera and captures the first QR code, parses the message and gets the Server MAC address.
 * Client enstablishes a Wi-Fi Direct connection with the Server.
 * While not all the messages have been exchanged, loop the following: